ay0408/GWAS-statistics-SmoothSensitivity/README.md

 ・Although the analyses and discussions in Section IV are just simple examples of the procedures for constructing algorithms to calculate ${\it smooth\ sensitivities}$, we will use this study as a starting point for further research on privacy-preserving methods that can be used in more precise and general cases, including rigorous analysis of ${\it global\ sensitivity}$ and ${\it local\ sensitivity}$.

+・In practice, after determining the range of the number of cases and controls for the analyses, it would be recommended to construct a specific algorithm to obtain ${\it smooth\ sensitivity}$ in a similar manner in Section IV based on the exact statistics.

 ## Future Directions

 ・Completely eliminating restrictions on the number of cases and controls for the $\chi^2$-statistics based on a contingnecy table.